sanjayram21/NewsApp/README.md

-# Android app to check news.
+# Android app to read news.
 Check master branch for code.